129th Boston Marathon, Bank of America logo

 Tanisha T.

 After being diagnosed with hypertension, obesity, and depression, Tanisha sought help from Healthworks Community Fitness.
-She improved her health with fitness and now wants to inspire other women of color to do the same.
+She improved her health with fitness and ran to inspire other women of color to do the same.

 Learn more about Meb’s story